What’s new in the Posting of Workers Displacement Directive

-In 2019, the European Commission has published a series of documents updating the application of the Posting of Workers Directive (Directive 96/71/EC) with the aim of guaranteeing employees more favourable working conditions.
+In 2019, the European Commission has published a series of documents updating the application of the Posting of Workers Directive (Directive 96/71/EC).
+The objective is to guarantee employees more favorable working conditions.

-International mobility regulations demand that employers meet a series of requirements, as follows:
+International mobility regulations require employers to meet a series of requirements for the workers displacement, as follows:

 Disclose postings for trips of more than 8 days